Nestorbd/Full-Stack-Proyect/README.md

     - Address of the user, the address of each user will be stored, and if you will have, a key, the street, number, postal code, town, province and country.

-     - Orders, a key, date, total price and status will be stored.
+     - Orders, a key, date and status will be stored.

     - Products, it will store a key, a name, the description on,price, tax percentage, category, know if it is available and an image of the product.

 * **Relatioships**

-  - A user can only have one address and one address can belong to multiple users.
+  - A user can only have one address and one address belongs to one user.

   - A user can place multiple orders, but an order belongs only to a user.